-Once you have all the necessary accessories, that you know how to use your smoker properly and that you use the right recipes, then you shouldn’t have any problem preparing delicious meals and taking advantage of all of the advantages that your smoker has to offer.
+Once you have all the necessary accessories, and you know how to use your smoker properly and have mastered some basic recipes, you shouldn’t have any problem preparing delicious meals and taking advantage of all of the cooking (and tasting!) benefits that your smoker has to offer.

 Smoking Tips and Tricks

 Check out this video for some handy tips & tricks on how to get the most out of your new smoker, once you buy it.